Dustin231/python-ehub/README.md

 *Solar Profile:* Solar irradiation profile and energy carrier (if any)

+*Imp Hr:* Hourly import energy carrier costs (if any).
+Note that a fixed import price will be ignored if specified for an energy carrier with an hourly cost profile.

+*Exp Hr:* Hourly export energy carrier costs (if any).
+As above, note that a fixed export price will be ignored if specified for an energy carrier with an hourly export price profile.

+*CF Hr:* Hourly capacity factors (if any).
+Note that hourly capacity factors may be specified for select, non-consecutive hours.

+*Options:* Users may ignore this worksheet.
+(It provides dropdown menu options under the General tab.)

 Note that custom modeling equations can be defined by a user in Python within the “mod_custom.py” file under the “code” GitHub folder.